 \section{Discussion}

 In this article, we have studied an encompasssing semiparametric Bayesian approach for identifying multiple local extrema of an unknown function.
 We have shown that the posterior distribution is connected to unconstrained nonparametric regression in a closed-form characterization, enabling fast computation.
-We have established local asymptotic normality properties and convergence to Gaussian mixtures for this unconventional strategy, indicating multi-modality of the posterior distribution and substantiating the use of highest posterior density region as the posterior summary.
-Our simulations have suggested superior performance of the encompassing semiparametric Bayesian method relative to existing methods.
+We have established local asymptotic normality properties and convergence to Gaussian mixtures for this unconventional strategy, indicating multi-modality of the posterior distribution and substantiating the use of the highest posterior density region for posterior exploration.
+Our simulations have suggested superior performance of this encompassing semiparametric method relative to existing methods.

 Although we have focused on Gaussian processes with stationary covariance functions whose eigenvalues decay at certain rates as special examples, the developed framework of this article, which bases inference on the multi-modal posterior distribution of $t$ with justified asymptotic properties, can be extended to other nonparametric priors, including Gaussian processes with other covariance functions and random series priors.
-Similar to the flexibility encoded in covariance kernels of Gaussian processes, the rich menu for basis functions in random series priors allows flexible shapes of the underlying functions; for example, wavelets might be better suited for spiky functions in certain applications such as mass spectrometry \citep{Liu2020fqr}, and B-splines for locally supported functions~\citep{wang2022bridge}.
+Similar to the flexibility encoded in covariance kernels of Gaussian processes, the rich menu for basis functions in random series priors allows flexible shapes of the underlying functions; for example, wavelets might be better suited for spiky functions in certain applications such as mass spectrometry \citep{Liu2020fqr}, and B-splines for locally supported functions~\citep{wang2023functional}.
 In these generalizations, one needs to verify the conditions in Theorem~\ref{thm:bvm} for the adopted nonparametric prior, with technical challenges including deriving the approximate properties of relevant estimates as in Lemma~\ref{thm:nonasy.bound} and Assumption C, and selecting hyperparameters such as the number of basis functions in the context of local extrema detection.